ZaraPhu/riscv-runtime-simulator/README.md

 - rd - destination register
 - rs/rs1/rs2: source register(s)
 - imm - immediate value (a number)

+### The Memory Peeker
+Currently, the Memory Peeker has not been implemented.
+When it is ready, this component will display the binary (machine code) representation of the instructions.

 ## An Example Program
 Consider the following program